mpdairy/elm-argspec/README.md

 pretty, instructional version of any `ArgSpec`, like you would see on a command line.
 Any options in the printed spec will be displayed in their shortest version in the structure, grouped if possible, then listed alphabetically, with descriptions, below the entire argument structure.

+## Instructive Errors

+Rewriting `scan` to use `Result` instead of `Maybe` would allow for instructive errors, which would be nice for commandline usage.